Chiheb-Edine-Zoghlemi/Snowflake-Sandbox/README.md

 ## Technical Description

-After the first login the app will create the supporting object for the app.
+After the first login, the app will create the supporting object for the app.
-Thes objects consist of the folowing:
+These objects consist of the following:

-- A new role sandbox-monitor-role : this role will be used by the sandbox monitor user and will have the sufficent privillages to monitor and control and created sandboxes.
+- A new role sandbox-monitor-role : this role will be used by the sandbox monitor user and will have the sufficient privileges to monitor and control and created sandboxes.
 - A new user sandbox-monitor : this user can be used to monitor the sandboxes created.
 - A new database sandbox-main : this database will contain all the supporting objects for the system.
 - A new table sandbox-log : this table will be used to monitor the created sandboxes and users.
-- A new warhouse SANDBOX_MONITOR_WH : this warhouse can be used by the sandbox monitor user.
+- A new warehouse SANDBOX_MONITOR_WH : this warehouse can be used by the sandbox monitor user.
-- A new procedure SANBOX_SETUP : this procedure will be used to create the sandbox.
+- A new procedure, SANBOX_SETUP : this procedure will be used to create the sandbox.
 - A new procedure SANDBOX_DROP : this procedure will be used to delete the sandbox and will be triggered by the task.
 - A new task CLEAN_SANDBOX : this task will run automatically every day at 00:00 and will delete the expired sandboxes.

-When setting up a new sanbox, the app will conduct the following steps :
+When setting up a new sandbox, the app will induct the following steps :

-- Create a role with the neccessary privillages to use the newly created sandbox.
+- Create a role with the necessary privileges to use the newly created sandbox.
 - Create a user with a default password 'Password123' that will be requested to change after the first log-in.
 - Create a new database for the sandbox.

 ## Next Relase Features

 - Add the option to delete a sandbox immediately.
 - Provide the option for the user to choose the number of sandbox users.
 - Add the possibility to assign user to multiple sandboxes.
 - Add a monitor by sandbox and provide a usage limit by sandbox / sandbox user.
 - Upload data to the new created sandbox (JSON / CSV).